yhinai/thinking-graph/backend/README.md

-# Visbrain Backend
+# Thinking-graph Backend

 ## Overview

-The Visbrain backend is a Flask-based API server that processes thinking text and builds a knowledge graph using Neo4j.
+The Thinking-graph backend is a Flask-based API server that processes thinking text and builds a knowledge graph using Neo4j.
 It integrates with Google's Gemini AI for natural language processing and provides REST endpoints for the frontend to interact with the knowledge graph data.

 ## Features